 All of the teachers employed by the School District participate in the Vermont State Teachers' Retirement System ("VSTRS"), a cost-sharing multiple-employer defined benefit pension plan with a special funding situation, covering nearly all public day school and nonsectarian private Union teachers and administrators as well as teachers in schools and teacher training institutions within and supported by the State of Vermont that are controlled by the State Board of Education.
 Membership in the system for those covered classes is a condition of employment.
-During the year ended June 30, 2020 (the most recent period available), the retirement system consisted of 23,436 participating members.
+During the year ended June 30, 2021 (the most recent period available), the retirement system consisted of 23,887 participating members.

 The plan was established effective July 1, 1947 and is governed by Title 16, V.S.A.
 Chapter 55.
-Subsequent Vermont state legislation, Act 74, which became effective on July 1, 2010, contained numerous changes to the plan benefits available to current and future members, as well as a change in access to health care coverage after retirement, resulting from a multi-party agreement to provide sustainability of quality pension and retiree health benefits for Vermont teachers.
+Subsequent Vermont state legislation, Act 74, which became effective on July 1, 2010 and updated to reflect Act 114 and Act 173, effective on July 1, 2022 and contained numerous changes to the plan benefits available to current and future members, as well as a change in access to health care coverage after retirement, resulting from a multi-party agreement to provide sustainability of quality pension and retiree health benefits for Vermont teachers.